Ornstein–Uhlenbeck process

+The process is stationary when its initial value is distributed according to this invariant distribution.
+If instead it begins from a fixed value or another nonstationary initial distribution, the process is generally not stationary; its distribution approaches the invariant Gaussian distribution as time increases.
+Its restoring drift toward $\mu$ gives the process its characteristic mean-reverting behavior.

 The process can be considered to be a modification of the random walk in continuous time, or Wiener process, in which the properties of the process have been changed so that there is a tendency of the walk to move back towards a central location, with a greater attraction when the process is further away from the center.
 The Ornstein–Uhlenbeck process can also be considered as the continuous-time analogue of the discrete-time AR(1) process.

 Definition

 Simplified formula for the Ornstein–Uhlenbeck process from the mural shown below.

 Dutch artist collective De Strakke Hand: Leonard Ornstein mural, showing Ornstein as a cofounder of the Dutch Physical Society (Netherlands Physical Society) at his desk in 1921, and illustrating twice the random walk of a drunkard with a simplified formula for the Ornstein–Uhlenbeck process.
 Oosterkade, Utrecht, The Netherlands, not far from Ornstein's laboratory.
 Translated text: Prof. Ornstein researches random motion 1930.

 The Ornstein–Uhlenbeck process $x_t$ is defined by the following stochastic differential equation: